Reparametrization Invariance and Some of the Key Properties of Physical Systems: Introduction

-Considering the above view of describing physical reality, and in particular, that any physically acceptable observer can use their own coordinate time as parametrization for a physical process then it seems reasonable to impose \textbf{\textit{the principle of re-parametrization invariance }} along with the \textit{principle of the covariant formulation} when constructing models of the physical processes \cite{VGG2002Varna,VGG2002Kiten,VGG2003}.
-This means that along with the laboratory coordinates that label the events in the local space-time of an observer, who is an arbitrary and therefore can choose the coordinates in any way suitable for the description of a natural phenomenon within the means of the laboratory apparatus.
+Considering the above view of describing physical reality, and in particular, that any physically acceptable observer can use their own coordinate time as parametrization for a physical process then it seems reasonable to impose the principle of reparametrization invariance along with the principle of the covariant formulation when constructing models of the physical processes \cite{VGG2002Varna,VGG2002Kiten,VGG2003}.
+This means that along with the laboratory coordinates that label the events in the local space-time of an observer, who is an arbitrary and therefore can choose the coordinates in any way suitable, for the description of a natural phenomenon within the means of the laboratory apparatus.
 The observer should also be free to choose an arbitrary parametrization of the process as long as it is useful for the process considered.
 As long as the formulation of the model is covariant then there would be a suitable diffeomorphism transformation between any two physical observers that will allow them to reach agreement on the conclusions drawn from the data.
-Thus the process is independent of the observer's coordinate frame. \textbf{The re-parametrization invariance of the process} then means that the process is also independent, not only on the coordinate frame of the observer, but it is also independent on the particular choice of process parametrization selected by the observer who is studying the process.
-Formulating a covariant theory is well known in various sub-fields of physics, but if one embraces \textit{the principle of re-parametrization invariance} then there are two important questions to be addressed: \begin{enumerate} \item How do we construct such models? \item What are the meaning and the roles of the arbitrarily chosen time-parameter $\lambda$ for a particular process? \end{enumerate} The first question, \textit{``How do we construct re-parametrization invariant models ''} has been already discussed, in general terms, by the author in a previous publications \cite{VGG2002Kiten,VGG2002Varna} along with further relevant discussions of the possible relations to other modern theories and models \cite{VGG2002Varna,VGG2003,VGG2005}.
-The important line of reasoning is that \textit{fiber bundles} provide the mathematical framework for classical mechanics, field theory, and even quantum mechanics when viewed as a classical field theory.
-Parallel transport, covariant differentiation, and \textit{gauge symmetry} are very \textit{important structures associated with fiber bundles } \cite{VGG2002Kiten,Pauli1958}.
-When asking: ``What structures are important to physics?'', one should also ask: ``Why one fiber bundle should be more `physical' than another?'', ``Why does the `physical' base manifold seems to be a four-dimensional Minkowski manifold?'' \cite{VGG2002Kiten,VGG2002Varna,Borstnik2000,vanDam2001,Sachoglu2001}, and `` \textit{How should one construct an action integral for a given fiber bundle?}'' \cite{VGG2002Varna,Kilmister1967,Carinena1995,Feynman1965,Gerjuoy1983,Rivas2001}.
-Starting with the tangent or cotangent bundle seems natural because these bundles are related to the notion of classical point-like objects.
-Since we accumulate and test our knowledge via experiments that involve classical apparatus, the physically accessible fields should be generated by matter and should couple to matter as well.
-Therefore, the \textit{matter Lagrangian should contain the interaction fields, not their derivatives}, with which classical matter interacts \cite{Dirac1958.333D,VGG2002Kiten,VGG2005}.
-The important point here is that probing and understanding physical reality goes through a classical interface that shapes our thoughts as classical causality chains.
-Therefore, understanding the essential mathematical constructions in classical mechanics and classical field theory is important, even though quantum mechanics and quantum field theory are regarded as more fundamental than their classical counterparts.
-Two approaches, the \textit{Hamiltonian } and the \textit{ Lagrangian framework}, are very useful in physics \cite{Kilmister1967,Goldstain1980,Gracia2001,Carinena1995,Deriglazov2011,Deriglazov2016}.
-In general, there is a transformation that relates these two approaches.
-For a reparametrization-invariant theory \cite{Deriglazov2011,Deriglazov2016,1996PhRvD..53.7336L,2016CQGra..33f5004G,Kleinert1989}, however, there are \textit{problems in changing from Lagrangian to the Hamiltonian approach } \cite{Goldstain1980,Deriglazov2016,Deriglazov2011,Gracia2001,Rund1966,Lanczos1970}.
+Thus the process is independent of the observer's coordinate frame.
+The reparametrization invariance of the process then means that the process is also independent, not only on the coordinate frame of the observer, but it is also independent on the particular choice of process parametrization selected by the observer who is studying the process.
+Formulating a covariant theory is well known in various sub-fields of physics, but if one embraces \textit{the principle of reparametrization invariance} then there are at least three important questions to be addressed: \begin{enumerate} \item How do we construct such models? \item What is the mathematical framework and what are the implications of such models? \item What is the meaning/role of an arbitrarily time-parameter $\lambda$ for a particular~process? \end{enumerate}